bietham/quizbox/README.md

 To launch the application:

--Clone the repositary to your local storage
+1. Clone the repositary to your local storage
--Cd with terminal into the folder you cloned repo to.
+2. Cd with terminal into the folder you cloned repo to.
--Type 'npm install'.
+3. Type 'npm install'.
--Start application with 'npm start'
+4. Start application with 'npm start'